Walk for the Recognition of Sign Languages

 Impact So Far

-• Started in 2019 as a small awareness effort in one state
+• Started in 2019 as a small awareness effort in one state; now held in several states across Nigeria

-• Hundreds of participants, Deaf and hearing join annually.
+• Thousands of participants, Deaf and hearing join annually

-• Growing movement pushing for legal recognition of Nigerian Sign Language
+• A growing movement pushing for legal recognition of Nigerian Sign Language

 Get involved